BYRIO/krita-webdoc-zh/KritaFAQ.rst

 select Toolbox.
 It's the first option.

-Or check the Settings menu, it's got lots of interesting stuff, then go to the Dockers menu and... select toolbox.
+Or check the Settings menu, it's got lots of interesting stuff, then go to the Dockers menu and select toolbox.

 Tool icons size is too big
 --------------------------